rwbl/hmitiles-for-domoticz/docs/QUICK_START_2.md

 # Quick Start Solar Production with Trend

-This quick start outlines how to create 3 HMITiles displaying Solar Production value (W) with 24-hour trend and last data point timestamp.
+This quick start outlines how to create 3 HMITiles displaying Solar Production value (W) with 24-hour trend and last update timestamp.

 ## Screenshots